puppetlabs/puppetdb/docker/README.md

 - 'ssl-key'
   `/opt/puppetlabs/server/data/puppetdb/certs/private_keys/<certname>.pem`

+### Initialization Scripts

+If you would like to do additional initialization, add a directory called /docker-custom-entrypoint.d/ and fill it with .sh scripts.
+These scripts will be executed at the end of the entrypoint script, before the service is ran.

 ## Analytics Data Collection

  The puppetdb container collects usage data.
 This is disabled by default.
 You can enable it by passing `--env PUPPERWARE_ANALYTICS_ENABLED=true`